SEX COACH CAITLIN V

 Because a lot of guys, I think they're kind of aggressive about it.
 They just go and try to do it.

 Yes.
 Right?
+Yes.

-And I mean, many women are not ready for it.
 They're like, you know, do you need to have the conversation first beforehand?
-How do you approach them?
-The way to approach the anus in whole,
+How do you approach that?
+The way to approach the Ina's in whole.

-I mean slowly over a period of time, slowly over a month, slowly over a couple months, right?
+I mean slowly over a period of time.
+Slowly over a month, slowly over a couple months, right?

 So there are so many reasons that anal sex has got the reputation that it has, right?
 So we could just start with like cleanliness and people are like kind of squeaked out.